Laser Hawk

-Laser Hawk is a horizontally scrolling shooter published for the Atari 8-bit family by UK-based Red Rat Software.
+Laser Hawk is a horizontally scrolling shooter for Atari 8-bit computers published by UK-based Red Rat Software.
 It was created in Dunedin, New Zealand by programmer Andrew Bradfield and artist Harvey A. Kong Tin.

 A sequel, HawkQuest, also from Bradfield and Kong Tin, was released in 1989.
 Andrew Bradfield died in 2001 at age 35.

 Development

 Work on Laser Hawk started in 1985 and took about a year to complete.

 Laser Hawk was originally called Hot Copter by Bradfield.
 Red Rat Software came up with the name Laser Hawk.

 Reception

 A review of Laser Hawk in the January 1987 issue of Atari User concluded, "While the game concept is perhaps getting a little long in the tooth, Red Rat has tweaked it nicely, treating it in a thoughtful and refreshing way.
 What it may lack in originality it makes up for in finesse."
 The overall score was 8 out of 10.